How to Journal Your Way to Clarity with God

 A Practical Next Step

-If journaling sounds helpful but you want a guided starting point — something that asks you the right questions and helps you reflect on your purpose — we built that.
+If journaling sounds helpful but you want a guided starting point — something that asks you the right questions about your life, your wiring, and what may be next — that is what we built the Calling Test for.
+About 10 minutes.
+No email.
+No cost.

 Related Articles